l2mYDF’s Charitable Mission:

 America’s Cup l2m yachts and their racing heritage

-In addition, our long terms goals include:
+In addition, our other long terms goals include:

 - Building an Annual Endowment through new major benefactors and donors.